 · Hosting a Community Kitchen · Hosting major community meals

-For further information please contact our representative on their board, Wayne Andrews at firstname.lastname@example.org
+For further information please contact our representative on their board, Shirley Wells at email@example.com

 We are very pleased to support Vibrant Communities and jointly host a Community Kitchen where students and seniors work together and students learn the art of preparing a meal and budgeting for a menu.

 Through our PWRDF Envelopes we actively aid in crisis’ throughout the World.
-This year we have supported: Aids work in South Africa, Sahel relief from famine, Agriculture work in Burundi , Diocese of Masasi (Tanzania) drinking water program, Food for families (Solomon Islands)
+We have supported: Aids work in South Africa, Sahel relief from famine, Agriculture work in Burundi , Diocese of Masasi (Tanzania) drinking water program, Food for families (Solomon Islands)

 We also have a unique sign ministry.
 Sometimes topical, sometimes humorous, and even sometimes controversial, our signs are a constant witness to our Lord.
 They are one of our attempts to engage the population in conversation.
 Some of these signs have included: “Give Satan and inch, and he’ll become a ruler,” “sign broken, message inside”, “Where do you intent to spend eternity?
 Smoking or Non Smoking?”
 “God, His last name is not Damn!”